malte88/rsg-socialclub-api/README.md

 npm install
 ```

-For the first start open config.json and fill SC_EMAIL and SC_PASSWD with your socialclub credentials for automatic login.
+Start the script with `npm run start` or `node .` and wait for the message that says portal started.

-Start the script with `npm run start` or `node .` and wait for the message that says login complete.
+Visit the provided link, login and restart the app.

 Stop the script and set SC_LOGIN in config file to false now just start and let it run to always get fresh bearertoken.